praktiskt/multi-john/README.md

 * `worker` - Runs `john` and ships results to `etcd`.
 * `howdy` - Small service to expose results.
 Queries `etcd` to expose the results.

 If no workers are started, no active session will be created.
 Once at least one worker has started, a session is created and workers are able to claim a slot if there are slots available (configured with `TOTAL_NODES`).
-If all workers exists the cluster, the session will eventually be terminated (and results purged).
+If all workers terminate, the session will eventually be deleted (and results purged).

 ## Development
 ```